Offers Over £150,000

 There is a summer cafe and campsite at Braewick about two miles from the house with other amenities being available at nearby Hillswick (approximately 6 miles) where there is a community owned licensed shop which also has a part-time post office branch and sells fuel, a health centre and hotel.

-On the road back towards Lerwick at Urafirth is the area's primary school, there being another school and also another shop at Ollaberry.
+On the road back towards Lerwick at Urafirth is the area's primary school, there being another school and also another shop and garage services and fuel at Ollaberry.
 Brae, the main population centre for the North Mainland area, is the location of the area's High School, swimming pool & leisure centre, another health centre, a Co-op mini-supermarket, garage services and various additional social & recreational activities.

 The registered croft forms part of the Busta Estate, the landlord being Shetland Islands Council, the annual rent currently paid being £114.